awesomePC/MERN-stack-memory-game/README.md

 * Nodemon and Concurrently for development
 * JWToken and Bcrypt for hashing passwords
 * Robohash for card images
-* Fetch API for image requests
+* Axios for image API requests
 * Heroku for deployment